Legolas: Adaptations

 Legolas was voiced by David Collings in the 1981 BBC Radio 4 adaptation.
 In the 1993 Finnish miniseries Hobitit he was portrayed by Ville Virtanen.

-In Peter Jackson's Lord of the Rings movie trilogy (2001–2003), Legolas was portrayed by Orlando Bloom.
+In Peter Jackson's The Lord of the Rings movie trilogy (2001–2003), Legolas was portrayed by Orlando Bloom.
 He was presented as an unstoppable fighter, performing dramatic feats of battle.
 Bloom reprised this role in Jackson's 2013 release The Hobbit: The Desolation of Smaug and again for the 2014 follow-up The Hobbit: The Battle of the Five Armies.
 Legolas's role in The Hobbit films is an addition, as he did not appear in the novel.
 He is attracted to the non-canon elf-woman Tauriel.

 In the West End musical, The Lord of the Rings: The Musical, Legolas was portrayed by Michael Rouse.
 Legolas appeared as a playable character in Lego Dimensions as an expansion character, bundled with an arrow launcher.